 Prince’s vault is well known and immensely speculated about.
 We know there’s lots of stuff in there we’ve never heard.
 We also have to accept there’s lots of stuff in there we may never get to hear.
 Thankfully for us, but maybe less so for Prince while he was alive, vault leaks and bootlegs have been part of the musical lore for decades.

-The collection of songs in this post are particularly important and interesting because they make up some of Prince’s earliest recordings.
-These were songs he was fleshing out for his debut album, For You, most of which never found their way onto that seminal recording or any other recording for that matter.
-The fact that Prince had a number of songs that never made the cut, many of which would have made for welcome additions as B-sides to the For You era singles such as “Soft and Wet” or “Just as Long as We’re Together”, just proves that his proclivity for productivity was evident early.
+The collection of songs in this post are significant and exciting because they make up some of Prince’s earliest recordings.
+These were songs he was fleshing out for his debut album, For You, most of which never found their way onto that seminal recording or any other recording, for that matter.
+The fact that Prince had several songs that never made the cut, many of which would have made for welcome additions as B-sides to the For You era singles such as “Soft and Wet” or “Just as Long as We’re Together,” just proves that his propensity for productivity was evident early.

-Jelly Jam (Instrumental) – The bones of what would eventually come to be known as the second half of “Just as Long as We’re Together”, are evident on this instrumental.
-You can hear the roots of that final section of the well-known For You track, right here, in its most pure form.
-The upside, it sounds super funky.
-The downside, it sounds super dated.
-Fun to listen to but not much of an actual song.
+Jelly Jam (Instrumental) – The bones of what would eventually come to be known as the second half of “Just as Long as We’re Together” are evident in this instrumental.
+You can hear the roots of that final section of the well-known For You track right here, in its most pure form.
+On the upside, it sounds super funky.
+The downside, it sounds super dated—fun to listen to but not much of an actual song.

-We Can Work it Out has a similar sound to “Jelly Jam”, and like that track, this is another exercise in musicianship with lyrics that act as mere placeholders, as opposed to words meant to evoke emotion or tell a story.
+We Can Work it Out has a similar sound to “Jelly Jam,” and like that track, this is another exercise in musicianship with lyrics that act as mere placeholders instead of words meant to evoke emotion or tell a story.
 “Making music naturally, me and WB!”
 Prince declares throughout the song, giving more credence to my theory this was never actually meant to find its way onto a record with these lyrics intact.
 I’m not sure what the explosion sound effect at the track’s end is meant to signify other than maybe a Prince’s career = Big Bang or Nuclear hyperbole.

-Instrumental – This unnamed instrumental is all guitar and bass noodling but damn, if it doesn’t sound amazing.
+Instrumental – This unnamed instrumental (starting at 21:50 on the BrothaCharles Ward YT link) is all guitar and bass noodling but damn if it doesn’t sound amazing.
 This could, nay should, have been used as the basis for a soulful rock ballad.
-It had the potential, with the right lyrics and right emotion, to be a standout.
-As it stands, it’s much too short and unfinished to really tell what could have been, but my imagination tells me this would have been special.
+It had the potential, with the right lyrics and emotion, to stand out.
+As it is here, it’s much too short and unfinished to really tell what could have been, but my imagination tells me this would have been special.
 As it stands, this instrumental still gives me chills.

 Make it Through the Storm – This is one of the closest things to a finished song than most of what is found on this early vault material.
-“Make it Through the Storm” has clear, distinct verses, choruses and even a bridge, indicating it was a (probably) finished track (minus overdubs).
-If this would have made it on the final album track listing, it would have been a nice addition although, I don’t think it would have been one of the album’s strongest tracks.
-Should have been a B-side, however.
+“Make it Through the Storm” has clear, distinct verses, choruses, and even a bridge, indicating it was a (probably) finished track (minus overdubs).
+If this had made it on the final album tracklisting, it would have been a nice addition although I don’t think it would have been one of the album’s strongest tracks.
+It should have been a B-side, however.

 Wouldn’t You Love to Love Me – Prince implores us to “look into my big, brown eyes” on this heavy synthesizer and drum machine mid-tempo jam.
-Another song that appears to be pretty close to being finished, I think this would have really been a strong addition on the For You track listing or at the very least, a B-side.
-Prince’s confidence and swagger is evident throughout the lyrics as he tells a prospective lover that he’s clearly what she’s looking for in a man.
-The Stevie Wonder and Parliament influences are strong with this song and maybe that’s why it didn’t make the cut?
-“Wouldn’t You Love to Love Me’s” infectious groove hypnotizes throughout its lengthy run time but I never got bored of it.
-A winner for sure.
+Another song that appears to be pretty close to being finished; I think this would have been a strong addition to the For You track listing or, at the very least, a B-side.
+Prince’s confidence and swagger are evident throughout the lyrics as he tells a prospective lover that he’s what she’s looking for in a man.
+The Stevie Wonder and Parliament influences are strong with this song, and maybe that’s why it didn’t make the cut.
+“Wouldn’t You Love to Love Me’s” infectious groove hypnotizes throughout its lengthy run time, but I never got bored of it—a winner for sure.

-I Miss You – Acoustic ballad in the same vein as “Nadera” or “Crazy You”, Prince lists off the things he misses (the ocean, the time they made love under the stars, etc.) in the song’s only verse.
-Most importantly, he misses “you” and that makes the top of any list he ponders.
-Another very short ballad with impeccable musicianship, as his guitar playing is in top notch form (which it always was).
+Miss You – Acoustic ballad in the same vein as “Nadara” or “Crazy You,” Prince lists off the things he misses (the ocean, the time they made love under the stars, etc.) in the song’s only verse.
+Most importantly, he misses “you,” which makes the top of any list he ponders.
+Another very short ballad with impeccable musicianship with his guitar playing in top-notch form (which it always was).
 Beautiful but gone too soon.
 Just like Prince.